rtbrick/bngblaster/docs/_sources/streams.rst.txt

         }
     }

-The ``rx-outer-vlan-pbit`` might be wrong depending on network interface driver and optional VLAN offloading.
+The ``rx-outer-vlan-pbit`` might be wrong depending on the network interface driver and optional VLAN offloading.

-The measured ``rx-delay-nsec-min/max`` shows the minimum and maximum calculated delay in nanoseconds.
+The measured ``rx-delay-us-min/max`` shows the minimum and maximum calculated delay in microseconds.
 The delay is calculated by subtracting the send and receive timestamp.
 The send timestamp is stored in the BBL header (see section Traffic).
 This calculated result depends also on the actual test environment, configured rx-interval and host IO delay.